 Supporting John is Chance Bateman (pictured below), the NEWest Alliance’s Aboriginal Participation Coordinator.
-Originally from York in Western Australia, Chance forged a decorated career at the Hawthorn Football Club.
-Highlights included winning the 2008 AFL Premiership, being the club’s first Aboriginal player to reach 100 games and the first Aboriginal player to be awarded the club’s life membership.
+Originally from York in Western Australia, Chance returned home to Perth eight years ago after forging a decorated 177-game career at Hawthorn Football Club in Melbourne.
+Highlights included winning the 2008 AFL Premiership, being the club’s first Aboriginal player to reach 100 games and being the first Aboriginal player to be awarded the club’s life membership.

 Since returning to Perth, Chance has worked in several Aboriginal engagement and community relations roles, harnessing his success to become a role model and have a positive impact on the lives and careers of Aboriginal people.

 “Football has been a big part of my life and I’ve always looked to use my sporting profile to be a role model and have a positive impact on the lives and careers of Aboriginal people,” he said.